B3ND1X/air-script/README.md

 Automated: Step by step user friendly interface, to improve work flow.
 Type less, attack more!

-Automatic: You can tell Air-Script to hack all wifi networks around you with Air Script attack.
-(Attack all option) Air-Script will automatically pwn every network in range in a matter of seconds to minutes with out any user input.
+Automatic: You can tell Air-Script to hack all wifi networks around you with an Air Script attack.
+(Attack all option) Air Script will automatically pwn every network in range in a matter of seconds to minutes without any user input.
 When Air-Script is done.
-It will automatically turn off monitor mode, ask which wordlist to use and will crack the password for you.
+It will automatically turn off monitor mode, and send you an email notification.
+(Notifications are optional) Then Air Script will ask you what wordlist to use, and will to try and bruteforce the password for you.
+(When asked for wordlist, click enter or crl + c to skip.

-*If on Raspberry Pi, it's recommended to transfer handshakes from Pi to PC.*
+*If on Raspberry Pi, it's recommended to skip bruteforce and transfer handshakes from Pi to PC to decrypt the password.*

+*Create or upload your own wordlist to Air Script.
+More wordlists means a higher chance of getting the password!*

+*Also note you will have to convert .cap files to .hccap yourself if you want to use hashcat* (This will be an automated option in the future)

+Use this if you don't know how to convert: https://hashcat.net/cap2hccapx/ (Convert handshake for hashcat, this is optional)

 To make things easier, do this all over SSH and Air Script will turn off monitor mode when it finishes scanning, deauth, flood, etc.
 It automatically turns off monitor mode after every step to ensure you can stay connected via SSH.